Requirements for Coaches

 While each coach will develop their own style and have their favorite drills and games, we expect all coaches to adhere to these core principles.

-3. Good sportsmanship – the coach should instill an attitude of good sportsmanship on their team.
+3. Good Sportsmanship – the coach should instill an attitude of good sportsmanship on their team.
 Remember, this isn’t just about shaking hands after the game.
-Good sportsmanship means showing respect and toward teammates, coaches, referees, and league officials in addition to the members of other teams.
+Good sportsmanship means showing respect toward teammates, coaches, referees, and league officials in addition to the members of other teams.

 There are many books, videos, and websites with coaching information available on the web.
 Below are links to a few that we believe will help coaches find the activities and advice that work for them and their team.
 If you have your own favorites, send the info and we will add them here to share with the other coaches.